snapsglasen/MidtermProject/README.md

   ## Lessons Learned:

   # Joe:
+  Given the variation of the modern technological environment, it is more and more important to build responsive web applications.
+In terms of today's tool suite, this means mastering the use of grids and flexboxes in html, css, and a handful of other languages.
+Beyond that, to create more powerful and functional web applications, we will need to begin to incorporate javascript.
+I ran up against these themes time and time again while building our project.
+Moving forward, I intend to place an emphasis on mastering the fundamentals while also adding new, powerful, and interesting tools to my toolbelt.
+This project also reinforced a growing design sense with beauty, simplicity, and practicality at its core.

   # James:
   One of our mistakes is what taught me the most.
 Due to the scope of this project we really needed to use a lot of controllers and DAOs but with this being the first project of this magnitude that we have worked on we didn't quite do that and it got a bitt difficult to navigate.
 There was a ton of fun logic which provided interesting challenges and really understanding how each part works with another.
 The importance of organization and cooperation is certainly not lost on me.